RBGKew/bioinfo-utils/docs/remote_access.md

 # Remote Access

-To use Kew's Computational resources remotly you'll need to connect to one of the below VPN services
+To use Kew's computational resources remotely you'll need to connect to one of the below VPN services.

 ## KewVPN